Skip to main content

 Two to Three Elective Subjects

 The school will decide which elective subjects to offer depending on individual school contexts as well as students’ needs, interests and abilities.
-Some schools offer Applied Learning or Other Languages.
+Some schools offer ApL or Other Languages.

 Key Learning Area